 The Delta Programme focuses special attention on these functions, as flooding may cause the failure of essential facilities and the release of harmful substances.
 In addition to the risk of casualties, flooding could also entail major economic loss, if areas were temporarily unfit for habitation or if key companies were inoperative for a prolonged period of time.

-The third progress report on the Approach to National Vital and Vulnerable Functions contains a comprehensive account of the progress made with respect to agreements on vital and vulnerable functions.
+The fifth progress report regarding the approach to national vital and vulnerable functions [Rd3] contains a detailed explanation of the progress made with respect to the agreements on vital and vulnerable functions.

 The Minister of Infrastructure and Water Management has allocated additional funds to the promotion and facilitation of climate adaptation: a total of 20 million euros for 2019 and 2020.
 This sum is supplementary to the ongoing incentive programme with a budget of 6.7 million euros.
 This means that in the years ahead, 26.7 million euros will be available for process support, pilot studies, knowledge development, and knowledge sharing.
 The knowledge acquired will be made available through the Knowledge Portal and the Climate-proof Together Platform.

 Under the Administrative Agreement on Climate Adaptation, the Association of Netherlands Municipalities, the Association of Dutch Regional Water Authorities, the Association of Provincial Authorities, and the central government are giving impetus to climate adaptation efforts and the implementation of measures as set down in the Delta Plan on Spatial Adaptation.
 The central government intends to earmark 150 to 250 million euros for a temporary incentive scheme, with effect from 2021, on the condition that the taskings have been mapped out nationwide.
 The regional and local governments will jointly contribute an equal sum.